tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

   )
   ```

 * The `hvPlot` function also has a `bar` attribute for visualization of categorical data.
 It works the same as the `line` attribute, but it creates a bar visualization rather than a line.
-It is important to note to students that bar plots require categorical data and not just time series data.
+It is important to note to students that bar plots require categorical data, and not just time series data.
 Bar plots need to compare the x-axis against the y-axis.

   ```python
   # Data Prep